technoon-org/technoon.org/ainoon/lesson_2/slides.md

 * It might not consistently give the same answer
 * Different models (or model versions) can give very different responses to the same prompt
+* It only "knows" whats in its training data (usually 1-2 years old)
+  * Pairing it with web search mitigates this

 </div>